 , an online site designed to show students exactly what courses will transfer to their desired four-year institution.
 As always, students are encouraged to discuss this matter with their college advisor.

-For more information on the College Credit Plus program, as well as testimonials from current students and parents, you may visit the Ohio Department of Education’s
+For more information on the College Credit Plus program, you may visit the Ohio Department of Education’s